Hours Sunday, April 20, 2025 |

 Donated in 2020, this collection is in the process of being cataloged with over 1,400 books now available in either Rare Books or Special Reference.
-To find, please search “Gift of Mr. David C. Drysdale” in the Library’s catalog.
-The vast majority of the books are about the European Theater of WWII, but there are books about all areas of hostility, biographies, autobiographies, and government documents/publications.
+In addition, over 150 books have been added to the General Circulating collection.
+To find these books, please search “Gift of Mr. David C. Drysdale” through the Discovery interface on the Proctor Library's homepage.
+The vast majority of the books are about the European Theater of WWII, but there are books about all theaters of the war, plus biographies, autobiographies, and government documents/publications.
 The Holocaust is particularly well-covered by this collection.

 This is the smallest named collection within Rare Books with just 22 items.
 In 2017, Doug Hart donated the Navy ship bulletins, 1945 west coast newspapers, and 1945 Yank Magazines his family had saved.
 The newspapers are from some of the most important 1945 dates in WWII history from Washington State, Hawaii, or California.